Blood Clot Risk Factorsfamily history

-One of the reasons that so many people ignore the early warning signs of a blood clot is that they often feel just like a pulled muscle.
+Many people ignore the early warning signs of a blood clot because they often feel just like a pulled muscle.
 For individuals who work out on a daily basis, it might feel like you overexerted yourself a little bit on your last leg day.
-For those who may be getting older and dealing with random aches and pains they haven’t had to address before, they may think the soreness is just another part of the aging process.
+Those who may be getting older are often dealing with random aches and pains they haven’t had to address before.
+So they may think the soreness is just another part of the aging process.

 The thing is, pulled muscles will usually go away – or at least start to go away – after a couple days or so.
-Blood clots typically will not go away on their own and often require a blood thinner like Pradaxa, Xarelto or even aspirin, or possibly other medical interventions, such as an IVC filter.
-If a blood clot detaches, the leg pain or soreness can also move, which is another sign that it is likely not a pulled muscle.
+Blood clots typically will not go away on their own.
+Clots often require a blood thinner like Pradaxa, Xarelto or even aspirin.
+Serious blood clots may need other medical interventions, such as an IVC filter.
+If a blood clot detaches, the leg pain or soreness can also move.
+Migration of soreness is another sign that it is likely not a pulled muscle.

-If you have a persistent soreness in your muscles, be sure to contact your doctor, especially if that soreness starts to travel up your leg.
+If you have persistent soreness in your muscles, be sure to contact your doctor.
+It is especially important to seek medical help if that soreness starts to travel up your leg.
 And of course, there are other signs that you might have a blood clot.

 Pain and soreness caused by a blood clot will often be accompanied by swelling.
-Again, many people may assume that this is caused by a less severe injury, such as a muscle pull, strain or cramp, and they will often use standard treatments in an attempt to cure it (rest, ice, compression, elevation, etc.).
+Many people may assume that this is caused by a less severe injury.
+Muscle pulls, strains or cramps often cause swelling.
+So people may use standard treatments in an attempt to cure it (rest, ice, compression, elevation, etc.).

-While swelling itself may not signify a blood clot, even when coupled with muscle soreness or pain, if your leg stays swollen for more than a day or so, you should definitely get things checked out.
-Except in extreme circumstances, swelling will often start to subside within a day or two.
-Any swelling that goes on longer than that could be a sign of a blood clot or other major medical conditions.
+Swelling itself may not signify a blood clot, even when coupled with muscle soreness or pain.
+However, if your leg stays swollen for more than a day or so, you should definitely see a doctor.
+Except in extreme circumstances, normal swelling will often start to subside within a day or two.
+Any swelling that goes on longer than that could be a sign of a blood clot or other major medical condition.

-When a blood clot forms, it will often block the blood flow in your veins (most commonly), which can lead to several other symptoms.
-One of these is discoloration, which can be bluish or purplish like a bruise, or it may be reddish and look more like inflammation or an infection.
+When a blood clot forms, it will often block the blood flow in your veins (most commonly).
+This blockage can lead to several other symptoms.
+One of these is discoloration, which can be bluish or purplish like a bruise.
+It may also be reddish and look more like inflammation or an infection.

 As with other symptoms, discoloration itself may not be an indication of a blood clot.
-But coupled with pain and/or swelling, it definitely signifies something you should get checked out by a doctor, especially if it doesn’t go away.
+But coupled with pain and/or swelling, it definitely warrants a doctor’s visit.
+This is especially true if the discoloration doesn’t go away like a bruise would.
 Your skin doesn’t normally change color for no reason.

-The lack of circulation in a blocked (or partially blocked) blood vessel can cause nerves near the area of the blood clot to produce a number of different sensations.
+The lack of circulation in a blocked (or partially blocked) blood vessel can affect nearby nerves.
+In turn, these nerves may produce a number of different sensations.
 These can include:

 - Warming of the skin